 The K-1 fiancée visa, on the other hand, is granted solely after the US citizen’s immigrant visa petition is filed.
 There are four steps to marry a foreigner.

 - First, you need to file the Form I-129F (the Petition for Alien Fiance(e)).
 Also, you need to submit a copy of your passport and a copy of the foreign fiancee’s passport, certificate of divorce, sworn statements, and passport-style photos.
-You will also need to provide evidence that your relationship is legitimate—pictures, flight records, hotel reservations, letters, emails, etc. The fee for I-129 form is $535 (payment by cash isn't accepted).
+You will also need to provide evidence that your relationship is legitimate—pictures, flight records, hotel reservations, letters, emails and virtual gifts from dating sites, etc. The fee for I-129 form is $535 (payment by cash isn't accepted).
 It takes 6-9 months to process the petition and it’s the longest part of the K1 visa timeline.
 This is also the largest part of the total K1 fiance visa cost.

-- Then, your fiancee will attend the visa interview—it's free and it doesn't take more than 30 in the majority of cases.
+- Then, your future wife will attend the visa interview—it's free and it doesn't take more than 30 in the majority of cases.
 The goal of the interview is to make sure your international marriage is bona fide and you will not get paid to marry an immigrant.

-Interestingly, people use the K-1 visa to enter other countries much more frequently than the K-3 visa: in 1994, only 5 out of 8,430 Latin brides have entered the US using a K-3 visa.
-All the other women preferred to obtain K-1.
+Interestingly, mail order brides use the K-1 visa to enter other countries much more frequently than the K-3 visa: in 1994, only 5 out of 8,430 Latin brides entered the US using a K-3 visa.
+All the other mail order brides preferred to obtain K-1.

-Marrying an immigrant is not all.
-After getting a K1 visa and marrying US citizen, foreign spouses need to get a Green card.
+Marrying a mail order bride is not all.
+After getting a K1 visa and marrying a US citizen, foreign spouses need to get a Green card.

 - Once married, the American citizen files the Form I-130 ($525, 15-18 months).
 At the same time, the foreign wife has to file the Form I-485 for adjustment of status.
 The processing time can take 8-14 months and the application fee is $1,225 (keep in mind that there can be significant delays caused by COVID-19).
 During the processing time, USCIS checks the background of both spouses and conducts fingerprint checks.